Bistro black attire: Pressed black dress shirt, black slacks, black dress shoes, black belt, black tie

 Se habla español.

-A bartender role refers to a front of house worker whose primary responsibility is to create a hospitable and responsible environment for guests to enjoy themselves.
+An event server role refers to a front of house worker whose primary responsibility is to assist the guests in having a positive experience.